tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_markdown.md

 There's merit to the argument, for sure.
 You might be able to switch Markdown flavors using a tool such as [Pandoc](https://pandoc.org/), or by converting the Markdown to HTML, and then converting the HTML to another Markdown flavor.
 However, switching tools will likely lead to a headache in updating the syntax in your content.

 Here's an example.
 For many years, Jekyll used [redcarpet](https://github.com/vmg/redcarpet) and [pygments](http://pygments.org/) to process Markdown and apply code syntax highlighting.
-However, to increase Windows support, Jekyll switched to [kramdown](https://kramdown.gettalong.org/) and [rouge](https://github.com/jneen/rouge) at version 3.0. (redcarpet and pygments are the engines that render Markdown to HTML.)
-It was supposed to be a seamless backend switch that wouldn't require any adjustment to existing Markdown.
-However, I found that kramdown imposed different requirements around spacing that broke a lot of my content, particularly around lists.
+However, to increase Windows support, Jekyll switched to [kramdown](https://kramdown.gettalong.org/) and [rouge](https://github.com/jneen/rouge) at version 3.0.
+It was supposed to be a seamless backend switch that wouldn't require any adjustment to your existing Markdown.
+However, I found that kramdown imposed different requirements around spacing that broke a lot of my content, particularly with lists.
 I wrote about this issue here: [Updating from redcarpet and Pygments to Kramdown and Rouge on Github Pages](http://idratherbewriting.com/2016/02/21/bug-with-kramdown-and-rouge-with-github-pages/).

-In many ways, my content requires tool support for kramdown-flavored Markdown and rouge syntax highlighting.
-However, I'm reluctant to switch to a more semantic lightweight syntax because tool support for Markdown in general, usually GitHub-flavored Markdown, it still much more widespread than support for reStructuredText or Asciidoc.
+In many ways, my blog requires tool support for kramdown-flavored Markdown and rouge syntax highlighting.
+However, I'm reluctant to switch to a more semantic lightweight syntax because tool support for Markdown in general, following GitHub-flavored Markdown, is still much more widespread than support for reStructuredText or Asciidoc.
 Despite the many Markdown flavors, GitHub-flavored Markdown is probably the most common. kramdown is largely compatible with GitHub-flavored Markdown &mdash; it wouldn't be that difficult to migrate.

 Additionally, developers tend to be familiar with Markdown but not reStructuredText or Asciidoc.
 If you want to encourage collaboration with developers, you might encounter more resistance by forcing them to write in reStructuredText or Asciidoc.
 Simplicity tends to win out in the end, and Markdown has clear momentum in the lightweight syntax arena.
-I imagine that in 10 years, reStructuredText and Asciidoc will be dwarfed in the same way that RAML and API Blueprint are dwarfed by the OpenAPI spec.
+I imagine that in 10 years, reStructuredText and Asciidoc will be dwarfed in the same way that RAML and API Blueprint were dwarfed by the OpenAPI spec.

-Further, the OpenAPI spec actually lets you use CommonMark Markdown in `description` elements, which might make Markdown a better choice for API documentation.
+Further, the [OpenAPI spec](pubapis_swagger_intro.html) actually lets you use [CommonMark Markdown](https://commonmark.org/) in `description` elements, which might make Markdown a better choice for API documentation.
 As long as you use the Markdown elements that are common across most flavors, migration might not be as painful.

 Overall, debates between Markdown, reStructuredText, and Asciidoc are pretty heated.
 You will find many for-and-against arguments for each lightweight syntax, as well as debates between XML and lightweight syntax.

 ## Lightweight DITA

 One problem with lightweight syntax is its incompatibility with larger content management systems.
 Component content management systems (CCMSs) typically require more structured content such as DITA.
-The DITA committee recently introduced a proposal for [Lightweight DITA](https://lists.oasis-open.org/archives/dita/201711/msg00029.html), which would allow you to use Markdown and HTML in your DITA projects.
+The DITA committee recently approved [Lightweight DITA](http://docs.oasis-open.org/dita/LwDITA/v1.0/cnprd01/LwDITA-v1.0-cnprd01.html), which will allow you to use GitHub-flavored Markdown and HTML in your DITA projects (assuming tool vendors support it &mdash; OxygenXML already [provides support for Markdown](https://www.oxygenxml.com/demo/Markdown.html)).

-Right now, the proposal is still in the process of being considered and accepted.
-After its acceptance, tool vendors will need to build in the support.
-(OxygenXML already [provides support for Markdown](https://www.oxygenxml.com/demo/Markdown.html).)
-In a few years, it will likely be more common for DITA systems to process Markdown.
-What flavor of Markdown will they adopt?
-GitHub-flavored Markdown.
+{: .tip}
+For more details about Lightweight DITA (LwDITA), see the [interview with Carlos Evia](http://idratherbewriting.com/2018/07/23/adventures-of-techie-academic-conversation-with-carlos-evia/) on my blog.
+Carlos is co-chair of the OASIS committee for LwDITA.